ppy/osu-wiki/wiki/Tournaments/COE/COE_2025/en.md

 - Faking or being misleading regarding their identity
 - Misleading referees
 - Not putting in any effort to win a match / Match fixing
-- Not following the osu\! community guidelines
+- Not following the osu! community guidelines
 - Breaking any local laws
 - Betting on any matches.
 This also applies to all staff
 - Damaging any equipment that is not your own